MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### Against which baselines are my apps validated?

-The service will verify that your extensions don't introduce breaking changes by comparing them to the latest version available in AppSource for each country validated.
+The service verifies that your extensions don't introduce breaking changes by comparing them to the latest version available in AppSource for each country/region validated.

 You can know which versions of your extensions were used as baseline during the breaking change validation by enabling Azure Application Insights in your extension and running this [Troubleshooting Guide (TSG)](https://go.microsoft.com/fwlink/?linkid=2172328).